studsio/core/doc/Building.md

 `rootfs-additions` already exists in the base image, it will replace the base copy.

+## Pod Whitelist/Blacklist

+The `AsmCmd` will attempt to exclude certain pods that generally do not make sense to install in an embedded environment, in order to reduce the release firmware size.
+The default blacklist is:

+    studsTest, studsTools, docDomkit, docFanr, docIntro, docLang,
+    docTools, icons, gfx, fwt, webfwt, flux, fluxTest, syntax, testCompiler, testDomkit, testJava, testNative, testSys

+To add additional pods to the exclusion list, configure the `pod.blacklist` in your `studs.props`:

+    # Comma-separated list of pods to exclude from release fw image.
+    # This list is in addition to the default blacklist.
+    pod.blacklist=myPodA,myPodB

+To force a pod to always be included (such as a pod from the default blacklist), configure `pod.whitelist` in your `studs.props` file:

+    # Comma-separated list of pods to always include in release fw
+    # image.
+This list takes precedence over both the default and
+    # above blacklists.
+    pod.whitelist=gfx,fwt,myPod

 ## Profile Configuration

 If you build lots of projects, some configuration may become repetitive --